• Home

 Attributes

-LaunchDarkly allows you to create your own attributes.
-For instance, you might want to target contexts based on plan, group, role, or location.
 Using attributes, you could show some features to customers on your regular plan, and additional features to customers on your premium plan.
 Or you could roll out a new feature to 30% of end users at a particular location, rather than 30% of all end users.
 To learn more, read Context attributes.

 If an attribute is an object, then in your targeting you can use / as a delimiter to refer to specific object fields.
-For example, if you have an "address" attribute that includes "city", "state", and several other fields, then you can use /address/city in your targeting.
+For example, if you have an "address" attribute that includes "city," "state," and several other fields, then you can use /address/city in your targeting.

 From here, you can also select whether to include or exclude all contexts of a particular context kind based on whether they are part of a segment.
 To learn more, read Segments.